bchangsorensen/personal-website/content/about_me/experience.md

   date_start = "2018-11-19"
   date_end = "2020-06-05"
   description = """
-  * Provided business analytics to stakeholders across the company, from finance to sales to lab ops.
+I provided business analysis to stakeholders across the company and contributed to the company’s first data mart in an effort to ease report creation and insight generation.
-  * Contributed to reporting infrastructure with data mart development, data source design, and report creation.
   """
 [[experience]]
   title = "Data Director (part-time)"